29 January 2021

 Cashflow is king

 Think about it in terms of cashflow, an essential discipline for any well-run business.
 In a channel partner sales model (in fact in any bilateral commercial relationship) healthy cashflow is naturally a shared objective.
-MDF money from the supplier’s pot may draw on its bank balance, but measurable results contribute to the partner’s bottom line.
+MDF money from the vendor’s pot may draw on its bank balance, but measurable results contribute to the partner’s bottom line.
 Done right, that creates a self-sustaining virtuous circle.
 Done wrong?
 Well, read on.

-Six steps you ought to take
+Six steps you must take

-To be blunt, the onus is on the supplier.
+To be blunt, the onus is on the vendor.
 First, don’t flirt with increasing MDF.
 It could raise questions you might not be properly prepared to answer and get you in trouble with your CFO.
 Instead, take the following six steps:

 • Check the robustness of your channel marketing people’s methods for monitoring return on investment from MDF.
 If they don’t survive scrutiny, or even don’t exist, insist on immediate action.